noloader/build-llvm/README.md

 # Building the sources

 `./build-llvm.sh` is all that is required to download and build the LLVM sources.
 You will have to manually install Clang after you build it.

-LLVM requires CMake 3.4.3 or above, and GCC 4.8.5 or above.
 The script honors alternate compilers, and you can pass them to CMake using:

 ```
 # Attempt to build on PowerMac with MacPorts GCC